-When asked to rank the most important software features for budgeting, forecasting and planning on a five-point scale, survey respondents put “ease of use” at the top of the list with an average ranking of 4.57 out of five.
+When asked to rank key software features for FP&A on a five-point scale, “ease of use” topped the list with an average ranking of 4.57.
 Additionally, when asked to identify the pain points with their current budgeting systems, the top three responses were “labor-intensive,” “takes too long” and “not easy to administrate.”

-Ease of use was identified as the most sought-after feature for financial consolidation as well, with an average ranking of 4.41 out of five.
+Ease of use was identified as the most sought-after feature for financial consolidation too, with an average survey ranking of 4.41 out of five.
 The next two responses in that category were “finance ownership” (4.26) and “integration with ERP/GL” (4.14)—both of which are also reflective of a BPM solution’s usability.

-As more organizations make the shift towards integrated, finance-led business planning, stakeholders need real-time access to key financial insights from every function of the business.
-BPM software solutions provide that holistic view because they can automatically consolidate company-wide financial data—ultimately empowering key stakeholders with the information they need to plan for the future and make agile, well-informed business decisions.
+As more organizations make the shift toward integrated, finance-led business planning, stakeholders need real-time access to financial insights from every business function.
+BPM solutions provide that holistic view because they can consolidate company-wide data automatically—ultimately empowering key stakeholders with the information they need to plan for the future and make agile, well-informed business decisions.

-However, agile finance-led business planning is very hard to achieve with solutions that are difficult to operate.If financial data is tied up in disparate, disconnected source systems that cross-functional leaders can’t access or easily understand, they won’t be able to participate in key planning processes—such as budgeting, forecasting and reporting—alongside their finance teams.
-This creates data silos, planning inefficiencies and data integrity problems across the entire business, making it tough for finance leaders to plan confidently for today and tomorrow.
+However, agile finance-led business planning is very hard to achieve with solutions that are difficult to operate.If financial data is stuck in disconnected source systems that cross-functional leaders can’t access or understand, they won’t be able to participate in key planning processes—such as budgeting, forecasting and reporting—alongside their finance teams.
+This creates planning siloes, inefficiencies and data integrity problems across the business, making it tough for FP&A leaders to plan confidently for today and tomorrow.

-Vena’s key usability differentiator is its Excel interface, which allows both finance and non-finance users to leverage the flexible functionality of an already familiar tool.
-This feature—coupled with Vena’s centralized database, collaborative workflows and seamless source system integrations—makes business planning easier and enables automated consolidations, real-time forecasting and predictive scenario modeling.
+Vena’s key usability differentiator is its native Excel interface, which allows both finance and non-finance stakeholders to leverage a solution that's already familiar.
+This feature—along with Vena’s central database, collaborative workflows and seamless source system integrations—makes business planning easier and drives teamwork across the enterprise.

-As integrated, finance-led business planning continues its evolution into standard practice, the need for flexible, easy-to-use BPM solutions is only going to increase.
-With user-friendly tools and the right processes in place, finance teams can support agile, strategic decision making and lead their companies forward with confidence—while ensuring the right stakeholders are always involved and engaged in the process.
+As integrated, finance-led business planning evolves into standard practice, the need for easy-to-use BPM solutions is only going to increase.
+With user-friendly tools and the agile processes in place, finance teams can plan smarter and lead their companies forward with confidence—while also ensuring the right stakeholders are always engaged in the process.